 A water leak or flood can start from any source inside or outside a property and may not be immediately visible to the naked eye.
 It’s very important to detect and fix a water leak as quickly as possible to prevent the moisture spreading throughout the house or commercial premises.
 A plumber can help you fix the water leak and cap the pipe but they can’t dry out the property.

 You also need to identify all water, extract it using a dehumidifier, store and then restore water damaged furniture, fittings and fixtures.
 It’s important therefore to bring in the professionals who are expert at removing moisture from the property including hidden places like airing cupboards and lofts.

 If you have a water leak or flood, you don’t just need a plumber, you need water damage restoration experts

 Then the water damage restoration work began.
-Our experienced technicians at Charles Piton Ltd used DAD floor mats and a heat box drying system to dry out the concrete slab under the flooring.
+Our experienced technicians at CPL t/a Rainbow International used DAD floor mats and a heat box drying system to dry out the concrete slab under the flooring.
 Floor mats are designed to dry localized areas of flooring damaged by water and moisture.
-These specialized mats are typically used to target the difficult to dry areas of a property i.e. dense materials such as concrete slabs, hardwood floors, and tile.
+These specialised mats are typically used to target the difficult to dry areas of a property i.e. dense materials such as concrete slabs, hardwood floors, and tile.

 Micro jets of precision controlled heat direct air toward the surface of the material.
 This focuses the thermal energy into the wet material rather than heating up all of the air in the room, and waiting for it to dry out the material.